XuanwuAI/CodeRetrX/README.md

 - **Content Structuring**: Breaks code into semantic chunks (definitions, references, imports) with keyword extraction
 - **Search Infrastructure**: Integrates ripgrep for fast pattern matching and prepares data for vector similarity search

-### 🎯 Code Retrieval Stage (`codelib/retrieval` & `codelib/impl` )
+### 🎯 Code Retrieval

-The two-stage filtering approach balances recall (finding all relevant code) with precision (avoiding false positives) for effective code analysis and security research.
+The code retrieval process operates in two stages filtering: prioritizes high recall in the coarse stage (retrieving as many relevant code snippets as possible at minimal cost) and high precision in the refined stage (eliminating false positives), ensuring effective code analysis and security research.

 #### Coarse Filter Stage

-To achieve efficient and comprehensive filtering, the coarse filter employs a high-recall, low-cost strategy to identify potentially relevant code elements.
-This is accomplished by utilizing vector-based retrieval, LLM-driven semantic analysis, and adaptive algorithm.
+The coarse filter focuses on maximizing recall while keeping costs low, aiming to retrieve as many potentially relevant code snippets as possible.
+This stage prioritizes recall over precision, allowing for false positives to ensure comprehensive coverage.
+Techniques such as vector-based retrieval, LLM-driven semantic analysis, and adaptive algorithms are employed to achieve efficient, large-scale filtering.

 #### Refined Filter Stage

-To improve precision and reduce false positives, the refined filter employs a high-precision, strict-validation strategy to identify truly relevant code elements.
-This is accomplished by utilizing stronger LLM-based semantic analysis with stricter filtering criteria, alongside optional secondary validation that re-evaluates the primary filter's results using better models.
+The refined filter targets precision by removing the false positives introduced in the coarse stage.
+It applies a high-precision, strict-validation strategy to isolate truly relevant code snippets.
+This is achieved through advanced LLM-based semantic analysis with stricter filtering criteria, combined with optional secondary validation using enhanced models to re-evaluate and refine the results from the coarse stage.

 ## 🚀 Setup & Installation